 Cons: Some high fees which are normally between 0.75% and 2.9%.
 To copy a user, you need to have made a minimum deposit of $200.
 Although, all users can view millions of user profiles.

-Consider These 5 Best Crypto Apps When Making an Investment
+Consider These 5 Best Cryptocurrency Apps When Making an Investment

 Our top picks for the best cryptocurrency apps for beginner investors will help you to make safe transactions, whether you plan on holding long-term or testing the waters for practice.
 Either way, these 5 apps are user-friendly, making them straightforward for beginners to try.